matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 - :white_check_mark: **Cloud Dataproc**

 ```
-Cloud Dataproc is the managed Spark service.
-Cloud Dataflow is for stream and batch processing of data,
+* Cloud Dataproc is the managed Spark service.
+* Cloud Dataflow is for stream and batch processing of data.
-BigQuery is for analytics, and Cloud Hadoop is not a GCP service.
+* BigQuery is for analytics.
+* Cloud Hadoop is not a GCP service.
 ```

 **Question 6: You are working with a startup developing analytics software for IoT data.
 You have to be able to ingest